-Along with fried rice, lo mein and this sweet and sour chicken, it was one of the very first dishes my parents taught all three of us kids how to make.
-It’s a favorite Chinese dish that still shows up at my own family’s dinner table regularly since my husband and kids love it.
+This dish holds a very special place in my heart.
+Along with fried rice, lo mein and this sweet and sour chicken, beef and broccoli was one of the very first “real” dishes my parents taught all three of us kids how to make.

 Plus, there’s also an option to make this gluten-free or paleo friendly if you are trying to incorporate more of those recipes into your diet.